Hiking the Wailupe Loop Trail on Oʻahu

 West Wailupe Middle Ridge

-It’s always nice to see a bunch of Alaheʻe trees on this trail, such as these!
+It’s always nice to see a bunch of Alaheʻe trees on the trail!

 West Wailupe Middle Ridge